-Lead Applicants can register on GEMS and they will receive an email to confirm their registration and log in details.
+Lead Applicants can register on GEMS, and they will receive an email to confirm their registration and log in details.
 The Lead Applicant can then add information on their contact and CV details in 'Manage My Details' section of GEMS.

 Lead Applicants previously registered on GEMS can login to GEMS and update any information regarding their contact and CV details in 'Manage my details'.

 Once logged in to GEMS applicants are taken directly to the Home page which is the starting point to create a new Grant application.

 The Lead Applicant will be asked to complete a check list of mandatory questions.
 In order to access the application form, the Lead Applicant must satisfy the conditions of this check list.

-The checklist for the SDAP 2023 is as follows:
+The checklist for the SDAP 2025 is as follows:

-Lead Applicant Eligibility I have read the Guidance Notes for the 2023 call and reviewed the main changes applied to the 2023.
-I am clear about the role of the authorised signatory in the nominated Host Institution, and I $\overline{\ }$ am aware that I need to build sufficient time into the application process for the HI to access, review and approve my final application for submission to the HRB through the GEMS system.
-I can confirm that each of the datasets proposed for this project are aligned with the scheme abla requirements, meeting the standards of the HIQA Information Management Standards for Health and Social Care Data Collections 17, as per the SDAP 2023 Guidance Notes I can confirm that the (Co-applicant team) fulfils the requirement of research and knowledge abla user I can confirm that no primary data collection is required for this project \checkmark By submitting this application, I consent to (a) sharing of my data outside of the European \overline{A} Economic Area (EEA) for the purpose of international peer review, and (b) the use of my data for assessment of my application; monitoring of successful awards; and evaluation of HRB's approach to funding and investment in research, in line with HRB policies and as detailed in the SDAP 2023 Call Guidance Notes.
+Lead Applicant Eligibility I have read and understood the Guidance Notes for the 2025 SDAP Call and acknowledge the main changes applied for 2025.
+I am clear about the role of the authorised signatory in the nominated Host Institution, and I am aware that I need to build sufficient time into the application process for the HI to access, review and approve my final application for submission to the HRB through the GEMS system.
+I can confirm that each of the datasets proposed for this project are aligned with the scheme requirements, meeting the standards of the HIQA Information Management Standards for Health and Social Care Data Collections 17, as per the SDAP 2025 Guidance Notes I can confirm that the (Co-applicant team) fulfils the requirement of research and knowledge user I can confirm that no primary data collection is required for this project By submitting this application, I consent to (a) sharing of my data outside of the European $\checkmark$ Economic Area (EEA) for the purpose of international Peer Review, and (b) the use of my data for assessment of my application; monitoring of successful grants; and evaluation of HRB's approach to funding and investment in research, in line with HRB policies and as detailed in the SDAP 2025 Call Guidance Notes.